janeczku/calibre-web/readme.md

 - Restrict eBook download to logged-in users
 - Support for public user registration
 - Send eBooks to Kindle devices with the click of a button
-- Support for reading eBooks directly in the browser
+- Support for reading eBooks directly in the browser (.txt, .epub, .pdf)
 - Upload new books in PDF format
 - Support for Calibre custom columns
 - Fine grained per-user permissions